thurgarion2/PrintWizard/README.md

 ## compile PrintWizard

-Compile PrintWizard with maven, it will also execute tests.
+- Compile PrintWizard with maven, it will also execute tests.
+- Compile frontend with typescript, example : `npx tsc -w`

 ## Setup
 - openjdk 21.0.3